-OMB Number: 0925-0001 TRAINING SUBAWARD BUDGET ATTACHMENT(S) FORM Instructions: On this form, you will attach the PHS 398 Training Budget forms for all subawards in your grant application.
+On this form, you will attach the PHS 398 Training Budget forms for all subawards in your grant application.

 The means to obtain a training subaward budget attachment is provided here on this form, using the button below.
-In order to extract, fill, and attach each additional training subaward budget form, simply follow these steps: Select the button labeled "Select to Extract a Training Subaward Budget Attachment", which appears below.
-Save the file using a descriptive name, that will help you remember the content of the supplemental form that you are creating.
+In order to extract, fill, and attach each additional training subaward budget form, simply follow these steps:

+- · Select the button labeled "Select to Extract a Training Subaward Budget Attachment", which appears below. - Save the file using a descriptive name, that will help you remember the content of the supplemental form that you are creating.
 When assigning a name to the file, please remember to give it the extension ".pdf" (for example, "Training_Subaward_Budget_MyOrganization.pdf").
-If you do not name your file with the ".pdf" extension you will be unable to open it later, using your Adobe Acrobat Reader software.
-Using the Open icon in Adobe Acrobat Reader, open the new form that you have just saved.
-Enter the subawardee's training budget information, in this supplemental form.
-It is essentially the same as the PHS 398 Training Budget form that you see in the main body of your application. · When you have completed entering information in the supplemental form, save it and close it.
-Return to this "PHS 398 Training Subaward Budget Attachment(s)" form. · Attach the saved supplemental form, that you just filled in, to one of the "Attach Training Subaward" blocks provided below.
-Select to Extract a Training Subaward Budget Attachment Important: Please attach Training Subaward Budget forms, using the blocks below.
+If you do not name your file with the ".pdf" extension you will be unable to open it later, using your Adobe Acrobat Reader software. - Using the Open icon in Adobe Acrobat Reader, open the new form that you have just saved. - Enter the subawardee's training budget information, in this supplemental form.
+It is essentially the same as the PHS 398 Training Budget form that you see in the main body of your application. - · When you have completed entering information in the supplemental form, save it and close it. - Return to this "PHS 398 Training Subaward Budget Attachment(s)" form. - · Attach the saved supplemental form, that you just filled in, to one of the "Attach Training Subaward" blocks provided below.

+Select to Extract a Training Subaward Budget Attachment

+Important: Please attach Training Subaward Budget forms, using the blocks below.
 Please remember that the files you attach must be PHS 398 Training Budget PDF forms, which were previously extracted using the process outlined above.
 Attaching any other type of file may result in the inability to submit your application to Grants.gov.

-Attach Training Subaward Budget 1 Add Attachment elete Attachmen View Attachment Attach Training Subaward Budget 2 Add Attachment elete Attachment View Attachment Attach Training Subaward Budget 3 Add Attachment elete Attachmer iew Attachment Add Attachment elete Attachment Attach Training Subaward Budget 4 Attach Training Subaward Budget 5 Add Attachment Attach Training Subaward Budget 6 Add Attachment Delete Attachment View Attachment Add Attachment Delete Attachmen Attach Training Subaward Budget 7
+Attach Training Subaward Budget 1 Add Attachment Delete Attachment View Attachment Attach Training Subaward Budget 2 Add Attachment Delete Attachment View Attachment Attach Training Subaward Budget 3 Add Attachment Delete Attachment View Attachment Attach Training Subaward Budget 4 Add Attachment Delete Attachment View Attachment Attach Training Subaward Budget 5 Add Attachment Delete Attachment View Attachment Attach Training Subaward Budget 6 Add Attachment Delete Attachment View Attachment Attach Training Subaward Budget 7 Add Attachment Delete Attachment View Attachment Attach Training Subaward Budget 8 Add Attachment Delete Attachment View Attachment Attach Training Subaward Budget 9 Add Attachment Delete Attachment View Attachment Attach Training Subaward Budget 10 Add Attachment Delete Attachment View Attachment

 This form should be used when proposing subawards to other institutions.
 Complete the Subaward Budget for each contractor or collaborating institution.
-For NRSA programs, this is usually when a portion of the training program takes place at a site other than the grantee institution via a collaborative or
+For NRSA programs, this is not common but is usually encountered when a portion of the training program takes place at a site other than the grantee institution via a collaborative or consortium arrangement.
+In such situations, the grantee institution is responsible and accountable for acceptable training arrangements, expenditure of funds and the submission of all required forms.